 Similarly, Griswold's line of cast aluminum largely mirrored the designs of its cast iron.
 Griswold would go on to introduce its own more stylish Aristocraft Ware line in the 1940s, and its Symbol Ware sets in the 1960s.

-Another higly-regarded cast aluminum line was that of Guardian Service Ware, instantly recognizable by its distinctively-shaped handles.
+Another higly-regarded cast aluminum line was that of Guardian Service Ware, made by Century Metalcraft Corp, and instantly recognizable by its hammered finish and distinctively-shaped handles.
 Pre-1936 sold as Silver Seal cookware.
 Primarily sold through in-home parties.
 Produced until 1957.
 Metal lids pre-date WWII; glass later.

 Other brands you may see include Super Maid, Cast-Rite, Super Health(Canadian), Master Maid, Miller Maid, Reliance, Club Hammercraft, and Miracle Maid (Advance Aluminum Castings, Chicago, IL).